mohitpratap-singh/contact-list/README.md

 # Contact App

 Contact App is a web application that allows you to manage your contacts.
 You can add, edit, and delete contacts using this application.
-It is built using React and utilizes React Router and Context API for state management.

 ## Features